What Is Restless Legs Syndrome?

 Individuals with RLS use words such as creeping, crawling, tingling, or burning to describe these sensations.

 Because restless legs syndrome symptoms occur while an individual is at rest and it often interfers with getting a good night's sleep, it is considered a sleep disorder.
-Restless legs syndrome is treated by neurologists who are board-certified in specialized sleep medicine training at the Washington University Sleep Center, under the direction of Stephen P. Duntley, MD.
+Restless legs syndrome is treated by neurologists who are board-certified in specialized sleep medicine training at the Washington University Sleep Center.

 For Sleep Medicine Center Appointments Call (314) 362-4342.